James4Ever0/pyjom/tests/taobao_guangguang_download_哇哦视频_淘宝逛逛/README.md

 weishi use jce with TYPE_COMPRESS

-beacon (fuck it is not the thing!): https://github.com/tsuzcx/qq_apk/blob/36c43445f737ed1c8854ce9dadac3979a0fc8b90/com.tencent.tim/classes.jar/com/tencent/beacon/base/net/b/d.java
+what is this server doing?

+111.48.141.77:8081

+maybe the direction is not right.
+-> is response.
+<- is request.
+https://github.com/tsuzcx/qq_apk/blob/36c43445f737ed1c8854ce9dadac3979a0fc8b90/com.tencent.tim/classes.jar/com/tencent/beacon/base/net/b/d.java